 It is healthy for us to lose hair as it is the body's way of ridding older hairs for healthy new ones to take their place.
 The NHS says it is typical for us to lose 50 to 100 hairs every single day, although some people may lose more hair than the normal rate.

-There can be many contributing factors to hair loss from genetics to environmental factors such as stress, poor diet, the ageing process, smoking, pollution, and brushing your hair excessively.
+There can be many contributing factors to hair loss from genetics to environmental factors such as stress, poor diet, the use of supplements such as creatine, the ageing process, smoking, pollution, and brushing your hair excessively.

 Stress can cause hair loss because the body can't produce enough of the hormone DHT, which is the main cause of hair loss.